Facebook sex sting lands local man in jail for alleged child enticement

 Desmund Shea Borzymowski, 26, of Pocatello, was arrested late Tuesday night and charged with enticing a child through the use of the internet, a felony, after a Pocatello man, inspired by the show Chris Hansen hosted on NBC for several years, posed as a 13-year-old girl online and staged a meeting with Borzymowski to allegedly engage in sexual intercourse, according to the Pocatello Police Department.

-“I was actually watching Chris Hansen videos with my friends over the weekend and came up with this idea to see if there were any child sex predators in our area,” the Facebook page’s organizer said.
+“I was actually watching Chris Hansen videos with my friends over the weekend and came up with this idea to see if there were any child sex predators in our area,” the 21-year-old man, who also organized the Facebook page, said.
 “Around 3:30 p.m.
 Sunday, I made one post on this application called Whisper posing as a 13-year-old girl and within minutes I had 15 to 20 people who had messaged me.
 Within an hour of making that post there was a guy who wanted to meet up.”

 According to Webwise, Whisper is an anonymous social networking app that involves users posting confessions or statements, either fact or fiction, by superimposing text on a picture.
 “Whisper’s unique selling point is that it is completely anonymous, with users issued a random nickname upon joining,” Webwise says.
 “The fact that Whisper has its own gallery of photos and fonts to choose from again helps protect the anonymity of users.”